 - An expected exposure: unsigned orders, expected budget

+Both types of exposures need different products to be eliminated.
 Do all exposures need to be hedged?
 No. Transactional exposures should be fully hedged.
 Internal loans or hidden equity not always.
-In general equity is not hedged.
+In general, equity is not hedged.
 Internal loans depends in the way these are structured.
 In which currency is the loan granted, what are the cash flows etc. This is tailor made.

 Natural Hedge & Holistic Hedges

-The Natural hedge mythe: there is only a natural hedge if the cash in and cash out are in the same currency and at approximately the same time, and applicable to transaction exposure only.
+The Natural hedge myths: there is only a natural hedge if the cash-in and cash-out are in similar currency and at approximately the same time, and applicable to transaction exposure only.
 This means that there is hardly any natural hedge.

 Cost of hedging